Integration Guide

 This is tedious, slow (each call eats into your rate limit), and easy to get wrong.
 A 1,000-comment thread can require 10+ API calls just for the comments.

-Method 1: Reddit’s JSON Endpoint (Incomplete)
+Method 1: Legacy JSON Endpoint (Blocked and Incomplete)

 const res = await fetch(